Seneca-ICTOER/OPS335/docs/A-Labs/installation-lab0.md

 ### Configuring a VM host

 1. You will need to install some software to allow your machine to act as a host for virtual machines.
-We'll be using the same **libvirt** and **virt-manager** you used in OPS235 - Lab2 (ADD LINK).
+We'll be using the same **libvirt** and **virt-manager** you used in [OPS235 - Lab2](https://seneca-ictoer.github.io/OPS235/A-Labs/lab2).
     - You may find it helpful to refer back to the **OPS235 notes** to perform the following operations:
         - Install the required virtualization software
         - Start and enable the virtualization service